NakovD/EventPlanner/README.md

 For the Back end:
 1. Run build so the nuget manager restores all nuget packages.
-2. Press Ctrl + F5 to start the application.
-3. In `secrets.json` you should add
+2. In `secrets.json` you should add
     + `FacebookConfiguration` section which includes the followind properties `AppId` and `AppSecret`
     + `Jwt` section which should include the following properties: `Key`, `Issuer`, `Audience`, `Subject`
     + `ConnectionStrings` section with properties `DefaultConnection`

-## Configuration

-1. Set up your database connection string in the `appsettings.json` and `secrets.json` file.
-2. Configure any necessary API keys for services like email service.
+3. Press Ctrl + F5 to start the application.

 ## Running the Application